I edit content produced for the U.K., Australia, and other English-speaking markets to optimize it for a North American audience.

 American English differs from that used in the United Kingdom (and elsewhere) in countless ways.
 Spelling and grammar are just the tip of the proverbial iceberg; we also use different vocabulary and have vastly different cultural references.

 So if you’re a British — or Australian, or Singaporean — business looking to connect with American consumers, you want to make sure that you’re speaking their language.

-We’ll work together to decide what’s right for you and your business.
+Whether that means a few small tweaks to spelling, or more sweeping changes, we’ll work together to decide what’s right for you and your business.

 American readers can read texts that use UK spelling, grammar, and punctuation.
 But do you really want them to notice every time they read colour instead of color?
-Or would you rather them pay attention to your message?

-It might sound paranoid, but there are some words and phrases that are common currency elsewhere in the English-speaking world, but will raise the hackles of an American reader.
+It might sound paranoid, but some words and phrases that are common currency elsewhere in the English-speaking world will raise the hackles of an American reader.